Our home office makeover happened in a flash and a flurry, and now The Navage Patch has a beautiful new World Headquarters!

 The previous owners of our house had a sitting room directly across from the dining room.

-Before we get to the home office makeover, be sure to follow us on Pinterest, Facebook and Instagram, and click the subscribe button at the top of this page to sign up for our email list so you’ll never miss a post!
+Before we get to the home office makeover, be sure to follow us on Youtube, Pinterest, MeWe, Facebook and Instagram and click the subscribe button at the top of this page to sign up for our email list so you’ll never miss a post!

 When I look at the photo above, my mind’s eye pictures the petite and cordial Miss Hattie (the previous owner’s nickname) sitting with one of her contemporaries on the loveseat as they sip cool sweet tea, nibble on cucumber sandwiches and speak in warm and glowing tones about their children.